 All hotel and travel arrangements and payments are the sole responsibility of the symposium attendee.
-NIH program staff do not pay for or make any travel arrangements for symposium attendees, including for selected speakers.
+The NIH will not pay for or arrange travel for symposium attendees, including for selected speakers.

 Only current NIH Director's Pioneer, New Innovator, Transformative Research, or Early Independence awardees are allowed to speak or present posters.
 HRHR awardees attending the symposium are encouraged (but not required) to participate in the program.